2000prcs/booking-service/README.md

-# Project Title
+# FantasyBnB: Booking Module

-> Booking module that allows users to make a reservation for a room.
+> This module allows users to make a reservation for a room.
 User can select check-in & chek-out dates from a calendar and book the room.

 ## Related Projects